karllabatista/AsynNotify/README.md

 - **Asynchronous Worker**: I created a dedicated worker for executing background tasks.
 Instead of being a full microservice, it acts as a specialized component for consuming the queue and processing events.

+**Orchestration with Docker Compose:** I used Docker Compose to orchestrate the application's services locally.
+This ensures a standardized environment, facilitates running multiple services in containers, and simplifies the development and testing process.

 # How to run locally